MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 You can leverage this functionality to reduce your infrastructure expense for development and test scenarios without the need for individual hardware.

-System Center - Virtual Machine Manager (VMM) allows you to enable and disable the nested virtualization through VMM console.
+System Center - Virtual Machine Manager (VMM) 1801 onwards, you can enable and disable the nested virtualization feature through VMM console.
 You can configure the nested Virtual Machine (VM) as a host in VMM and perform host operations from VMM, on this VM.
 For example, VMM dynamic optimization will consider a nested VM host for placement.

 >[!NOTE]